JamesCJ60/AMD-APU-Tuning-Utility/README.md

 - If you intend to use AMD APU Tuning Utility in a video/text post online (e.g. YouTube, Reddit) please credit the AMD APU Tuning Utility team by linking to the AMD APU Tuning Utility GitLab release page!
 We ask this so that viewers/readers can download the software from a trusted source and so the developers get the proper recognition for their work.
 - AMD APU Tuning Utility Team is not liable for any damages that my occur from using AMD APU Tuning Utility or RyzenADJ, Please use at your own risk!
 - "AMD", "APU", "Ryzen", and "AMD Ryzen" are trademarked by and belong to Advanced Micro Devices, Inc. "ROG", and "Armoury Crate" are trademarked by and belong to AsusTek Computer, Inc. AMD APU Tuning Utility Team makes no claims to these assets and uses them for informational purposes only.

-## Pre-requisite (Only for V1)
-- LocalDB 2017 or up for the preset system which can be found [here](https://go.microsoft.com/fwlink/?LinkID=866658) (This is included in the AATU download as SqlLocalDB.msi, also not needed with V2 and up)